wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 ### Getting field values for models

-To get a field value for models, you can use 2 method:
+To get a field value for models, you can use 2 methods:

 Using custom table API to get the raw value in the custom table.